leagrabowski/Princess-and-The-Pea-Movie/README.md

-# Princess-and-The-Pea-Movie
+# Info
-A rough (and extremely short) version of Princess &amp; The Pea creating in the Alice3 IDE.
+Yet another program created in Alice3.
+We were given a task to recreate a fairytale or story, I chose Princess and The Pea.
+This program has 3 short and simple methods in order to piece this "movie" together and retell the well-known fairytale.